BEST FISHING TACKLE FOR SURF FISHING

-- 7 to 12-foot medium to heavy action rod with a heavy-duty spinning reel that is corrosion resistant
+- 7- to 12-foot medium to heavy action rod with a heavy-duty, corrosion-resistant spinning reel.

-- Lures such as jigs, plugs, soft plastics and metal spoons or live bait such as shrimp or crabs
+- Lures like jigs, plugs, soft plastics and metal spoons, or if possible, live bait such as shrimp or crabs

 - A variety of hooks ranging in size from 1/0 to 10/0, depending on species and size of bait used